 Before you make your complaint

-You should attempt to resolve your complaint with the body you are making a complaint about.
+You should attempt to resolve your complaint with the body you are making a complaint about if it concerns complaint outcomes or service delivery issues.
 If you are still unable to resolve your complaint, we may be able to assist you with your complaint.

 We may receive complaints about how the bodies (including their officers) we oversee have performed or used particular functions or powers.
-The bases on which a complaint may be made, include whether the conduct was:
+If the conduct is within our jurisdiction (see summary below), examples for which a complaint may be made, include whether the conduct was:

 - contrary to law